 A rezoning application would be required if there were extreme variances, or non-compliance with the density (such as floor area ratio).
 For this and other planning permits, please see the Zoning and Permits page.

 These are a few example of other permits that may be required:

-- Electrical Permits are regulated through the BC Safety Authority
+- Electrical Permits are regulated through Technical Safety BC

 - Site related permits (such as tree removal, soil deposit, blasting, development permits)